digitalbangash1/Statistic-02323/README.md

 Statistic course 02323 taken at DTU Lyngby

 Mandatory Assignment 1

--This is the first mandatory project in course Statistic 02323.
+- This is the first mandatory project in course Statistic 02323.
 It was submitted and accepted with the following remarks from the teacher assistant.

 Flot opgave!